Passports and Visas

 - Proof of citizenship (certificate of naturalization, previous passport or a certified copy of your birth certificate)

 - Two identical passport photos taken within six months prior to the application

 - Personal Identification (driver's license, photo ID or previous passport)

-- The passport application fee is $67.
-The execution fee is $30.
-The total is $97.
+- Passport fees information can be found at the U.S. Dept of State.
 Allow six to eight weeks for delivery.
 Express processing is available for an additional fee.

 Non-U.S. citizens with U.S. Permanent Residence status may travel to most places, although they may have to complete special visa application procedures.
 Students who plan to travel on a passport issued by a country other than the U.S. are advised to check visa requirements for all countries they plan to visit.
 Feel free to speak with ILR's Office of Off-Campus Credit Programs if you have any questions or concerns.